 Instructions

-- Preheat oven to 350°F. Cut parchment paper for the bottom of your two 8" cake pans and spray with gluten-free cooking spray.
+- Preheat the oven to 350°F. Cut the parchment paper for the bottom of your two 9-inch cake pans and spray with gluten-free cooking spray.
+I like gluten-free coconut oil cooking spray.

-- In a large bowl cream together the softened butter and sugar together with a mixer until fluffy.
+- In a large bowl cream together the softened butter and the granulated sugar together with a mixer until fluffy.

-- Add the vanilla, lemon extract, lemon peel, food coloring (optional), flour, salt, and baking powder to the butter mixture and mix until combined.
+- Add the pure vanilla extract, lemon extract, dried lemon peel, food coloring (optional), gluten-free flour, salt, and baking powder to the butter mixture and mix until combined.

 - Add the milk and mix until smooth.

-- Beat in egg whites and mix on high for 2 minutes.
+- Beat in the egg whites and mix on high for 2 minutes.

-- Pour half of the batter in the first 8" cake pan and then pour the rest of the batter in the second 8" cake pan.
+- Pour half of the batter into the first 9-inch cake pan and then pour the rest of the batter into the second 9-inch cake pan.

 - Bake on the middle rack for 25-30 minutes, until a toothpick inserted in the center, comes out clean and the sides of the cake is pulling away from the side of the pan.

-- To make the frosting: in a large bowl beat the softened butter at medium speed, until smooth.
-Add the vanilla and lemon extract and mix until fully combined.
+- In a large bowl beat the softened butter at medium speed, until smooth.
+Add the pyre vanilla and lemon extract and mix until fully combined.
 Add the powder sugar one cup at a time to the buttery spread mixture and mix until fully combined.
+Add gluten-free yellow food coloring for a brighter yellow frosting (optional).

 Notes